tmdt-buw/karolos/README.md

 ## Trivia

-The name is inspired by the karolus monogram (which is used in the logo), which was the signature of Charles the Great.
+The name is inspired by the karolus monogram (used in the logo), which was the signature of Charles the Great.